 You may include secondary sources or commentaries the author has published about their work (documented in conventional MLA-format for research papers).
 Look for examples of the author's work you heard read by getting their books, or finding their work on reputable websites.
-Should you be unable to attend two readings live in-person, you can find full-length streamed recordings of readings given at UC Berkeley, San Francisco State University, and other Bay Area universities and universities around the nation.
+Should you be unable to attend two readings live in-person, you can find live streamed readings given through UC Berkeley, Mills College, and book stores throughout the Bay Area as well as local arts organizations like City Arts & Lectures.